UAP Common Extensions 4.0 Help

 Tree

-UCX provides several low-level function for working with arbitrary tree structures, as well as some high-level functions for trees that induce a certain order on the data they store.
+UCX provides several low-level functions for working with arbitrary tree structures, as well as some high-level functions for trees with a configurable node layout.

-The following convenience macros allow you to declare and use simple tree structures.
+The following convenience macro allows you to declare and use simple tree structures.

-The macro cx_tree_node_base_layout expands to the offsets of the above-mentioned pointers.
+The macro cx_tree_node_layout(name) expands to the offsets of the above-mentioned pointers.
 It will become handy when calling the low-level tree functions which expect all offsets to be passed as arguments.

 Create